SystemsGenetics/EnTAPnf/README.md

 ### When should you use the EnTAP-nf pipeline?

 EnTAP can run in a stand-alone manner and produce good results when the species is closely related to other species with high quality annotations in the [EggNOG](http://eggnog5.embl.de/#/app/home) database.
 Otherwise, more information is needed.
-While EnTAP does perform [Diamand blast](https://github.com/bbuchfink/diamond) on a large genome or transcriptome, other tools such as [InterProScan](https://interproscan-docs.readthedocs.io/en/latest/) can be very time consuming to run on a stand alone machine.
+While EnTAP does perform [Diamond](https://github.com/bbuchfink/diamond) blast on a large genome or transcriptome, other tools such as [InterProScan](https://interproscan-docs.readthedocs.io/en/latest/) can be very time consuming to run on a stand alone machine.

 This workflow allows you to use a high-performance cluster (HPC), Kubernetes cluster or cloud computing resources to pre-compute the bulk data needed by EnTAP.

 #### Protein-Protein Interaction Data

-EnTAP-nf can also provie additional information such as potential protein-protein interactions through alignment with the orthologs provided in the [STRING](https://string-db.org/) database.
+EnTAP-nf can also provide additional information such as potential protein-protein interactions through alignment with the orthologs provided in the [STRING](https://string-db.org/) database.

 #### Integration with Tripal